 - Feel abnormally cold to touch.

-- Have patchy (mottled) skin and bluish colour to the skin, or may have very pale skin.
+- Have patchy (mottled) skin and bluish colour to the skin (or just the lips and tongue), or may have very pale skin.

 - Have a rash that does not fade with pressure.